Tooba23/MERN-project/README.md

-Webapge using Nodejs for storing data.
+Webpage using Nodejs for storing data.